 Each company takes a different approach to this type of coverage.
 It’s important to read the fine print of the policy you are considering in order to make an informed decision.
 Alternatively, Aflac offers accident insurance that pays benefits for a variety of covered accidents.

 You may have the ability to add on coverage to help protect your children, acting as supplemental child term life insurance.
-This type of add-on can provide coverage if the child dies before a certain age.2 In some spaces, it can also be referred to as juvenile life insurance.
+This type of child term rider can can provide coverage if the child dies before a certain age.2 In some spaces, it can also be referred to as juvenile life insurance.
 This type of coverage may help provide solace in a destabilizing time.

 In some cases, you can purchase additional coverage for your spouse.
 This can be referred to as supplemental spouse life insurance.
 This type of add-on can work with different types of policies, like term and whole life insurance.